 This course is made up of a series of assessments which will be graded.
-You will work on a combination of reflection assignments, article summaries and a final paper.
+It requires reading assignments, videos and articles.
+Students will work on a combination of reflection assignments and a final paper.

 Describe each type of graded assessment you will use in the course.